guoyu511/vertx-spring/README.md

     @RouterHandler(method = HttpMethod.GET, value = "/") // use non-blocking handler
     public void getUser(RoutingContext context) {
-        // doth with service then write to response, shuld be asnyc }
+        // dosth with then write to response, shuld be asnyc }

     @RouterHandler(method = HttpMethod.GET, value = "/", blocking = true) // use bolcking handler
     public void getUserSync(RoutingContext context) {
-        // doth with service then write to response, may be sync }
+        // dosth with then write to response, may be sync }